 horn, multiphonics whiz, whirly tube,

-Zach Morgan is the head librarian for Density512, as well as a horn player for many of its shows.
+Zach Morgan has been the head librarian for Density512, as well as a horn player for many of its shows.
 In addition to his work with Density, Zach holds two positions in libraries on the UT campus and plays with several local orchestras and chamber groups in the Austin area.
 A strong supporter of contemporary music, Zach finds particular joy in helping to put together programs for Density512, and also spends a great deal of his free time learning and performing (and commissioning!) contemporary works for the horn.
 Currently, Zach is in the process of obtaining a Masters degree in Horn Performance from the University of Texas at Austin and expects to graduate in 2019.

-composer, co-Artistic/Executive Director
+composer, co-Artistic Director

 Jacob Schnitzer is a conductor, composer, educator, and horn player in Austin, TX.
 An avid champion of collaboration, Jacob is a conductor and community leader for Density512, the UT Lab Orchestra, the Engineering Chamber Orchestra, and Con Moto Brass Ensemble.
 Jacob teaches orchestra and music theory at the University of Texas String Project, the university's Suzuki teacher training program, and maintains a private horn studio.
 Aside from his interest in music, Jacob enjoys hiking, camping, wandering around Austin, umpiring baseball games, and eating tacos.